rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 Although many of the names under the "essentials" headings will look familiar to practitioners of Musō Shinden-ryū and Musō Jikiden Eishin-ryū, they are, in fact, not (yet) kata as such.
 Rather, they are instructions for how to act in different situations, as will become clear in later scrolls.

+What is now known as the Tachi uchi no kurai (太刀打の位, "sword-striking set") is listed as Tachiai no kurai (立合之位), meaning something more like "the standing set".
+Given that all other sets are (at least predominantly) seated, the naming makes more sense.

+Daishōzume no kurai has not yet been split into Daishōzume and Daishō tachizume, but is listed under one heading.

 [^1]: This heading is listed slightly differently from the others, and seems to be neither a section under Forms nor a completely separate heading, as it is written lower than the surrounding headings almost so as to fit in with the preceding section.

 [^2]: This one is left out from another version of the scroll.